wp-plugins/unit-converter/readme.txt

 * An options page to configure various aspects of the plugin.
 * Auto-detection for which measurement abbreviation to use for the converted unit (lbs -> kg, pounds -> kilograms).
+* An option to use Imperial measurements as distinct from US customary units.

 == ChangeLog ==

+= 0.3 - 2009-03-24 =
+* Fixed the kilojoule <-> calorie converter (was using calories instead of food calories).
+* Added grams <-> ounces converter.
+* Increased the precision of all conversions.

 = 0.2 - 2009-03-22 =
 * Added kilojoule <-> calorie converter.